Papaver somniferum L.

 Bloom Time: June to August

 Papaver somniferum is an annual herb that grows up to 3.3 feet (1 m) tall.
 It is strongly glaucous, giving a grayish-green appearance.
 The stem and leaves are sparsely covered with coarse hairs.
 Leaves are large, lobed, and clasp the stem at the base.
-It blooms between June and August.
-Flowers are up to 4 inches (10 cm) in diameter, normally with four white, mauve, or red petals, sometimes with dark markings at the base.
-The fruit is a hairless, rounded capsule topped with 12 to 18 radiating stigmatic rays or a fluted cap.
+The plant blooms between June and August.
+Flowers are up to 4 inches (10 cm) in diameter, generally with four white, mauve, or red petals, sometimes with dark markings at the base.
+Fruits are hairless, rounded capsules topped with 12 to 18 radiating stigmatic rays or a fluted cap.

 Papaver somniferum is grown as an annual plant, so it has no USDA hardiness zone.